Hawaiian Monk Seal Conservation

 Interested in having our staff participate in an upcoming community event you're hosting on Hawai‘i Island?
 Tell us more about your request.

 We also work with organizations in Hawai‘i to support fishing communities in a transition to barbless hooks, a fishing method that drastically reduces the risk of damage if a Hawaiian monk seal becomes hooked.

-Mahalo nui loa to our many foundation, business and individual supporters in Hawaii and off island.
+Mahalo nui loa to our many foundation, business and individual supporters in Hawai`i and off island.
 And special thanks to NOAA, the NOAA Pacific Islands Fisheries Science Center, Regional Office and the Hawaiian Monk Seal Research Team for their critical support and partnership.

-Ke Kai Ola is a member of the Kuleana Green Businesses, a program that promotes ethical business practices and environmental stewardship throughout Hawai`i.
+The Marine Mammal Center is a member of the Kuleana Green Businesses, a program that promotes ethical business practices and environmental stewardship throughout Hawai`i.
 Program members understand their kuleana (right and responsibility) to generate positive impacts in their social and natural environments.